 Upgrade to EMV Technology

 Furthermore, because EMV technology is more secure, fraudsters are targeting businesses that are slow to adopt this technology.
-Make updating your credit card terminal a priority to reduce fraud and potential losses due to the liability shift.
+Make updating your POS equipment a priority to reduce fraud and potential losses due to the liability shift.

 Does your business have a device security protocol in place?
 Have you considered how your credit card terminal could be subject to fraud?
 We’d love to hear from you!